AnushKulal/Tenant-Pro/README.md

 ## 📖 About

 TenantPro is a mobile-first property management solution built to simplify the complex relationship between landlords and tenants.
-The app provides an intuitive platform for managing rental properties, tracking transactions, handling tenant records, and maintaining clear communication between all parties involved.
+The app provides an intuitive platform for managing rental properties, tracking transactions, handling tenant records, and maintaini ng clear communication between all parties involved.

 ## ✨ Features